 It is recommended that church leaders contact their denomination or religious headquarters to access any information or training available.
 Some trainings are available online, such as the Episcopal and Mennonite’s clergy sexual misconduct trainings.
 Other denominations may offer a report or best practices guide, such as the Presbyterian Church in America (PCA).

-If your denomination does not have a training on clergy sexual misconduct/clergy sexual abuse, consider contacting the denomination leadership to inform them of the great need to address this issue from the top down.
+If your denomination does not have a training on clergy sexual misconduct/adult clergy sexual abuse, consider contacting the denomination leadership to inform them of the great need to address this issue from the top down.
 You can cause a positive change for future generations by influencing your denomination.

 Clergy Sexual Misconduct Information and Resources